jsguti323/Cryptocurrencies/README.md

 * Only cryptocurrencies that had a working algorithm were kept.
 * Rows with null values were removed.
 * Only rows where cryptocurrency were mined were kept.
-* "Coin Name" column was put into sepraate DataFrame and dropped from current one.
+* "Coin Name" column was put into separate DataFrame and dropped from current one.
-* preprocessed DataFrame had 532 rows and 5 columns.
+* Preprocessed DataFrame had 532 rows and 5 columns.

 ![standardized_crypto_object](https://user-images.githubusercontent.com/99751636/177621301-301430e6-8f48-4388-935b-9582006256fb.png)